MarkHCrawford/cspall.honorsproject/README.md

 Interface update

 ## Other Info
-Made by Mark Crawford for Prof. Azhar's CSC211H class, Fall 2023.
+Made by Mark Crawford for Prof. Azhar's CSC211H class, Fall 2023. \
+Please read text file "read before running," you must copy database file into the build folder, otherwise a new, empty database will be created -- working on fixing issue.